Menu

 Gentle Cleansing

-• Use lukewarm water for bathing
+• Use lukewarm water and keep showers short

-• Choose mild, fragrance-free cleansers
+• Choose mild, fragrance-free, soap-free cleansers

 Recognizing and Treating Flare-Ups